qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conditionals.rst

 coalesce
 ........

-Returns the first non-NULL value from the expression list.<br>This function can take any number of arguments.
+Returns the first non-NULL value from the expression list.

+This function can take any number of arguments.

 .. list-table::
    :widths: 15 85